spring-cloud/spring-cloud-dataflow/src/README.md

 ## Kubernetes deployment files

+IMPORTANT: If you are planning to PR changes to deployment files, never ever
-IMPORTANT: Never ever directly modify files under kubernetes as
-           these are generated from templates/kubernetes during
+           directly modify files under kubernetes as these should get updated from templates/kubernetes during
            a maven build if profile `deploymentfiles` is enabled.
+           After maven build has done updates, resulting changes can be PR'd.

 To generate kubernetes deployment files from templates run command: